Here are some insider tips to running a seamless B&B operation that will guarantee you plenty of bookings and very happy customers.

 Your own website and even social media channels will allow you to reach a large volume of people with lower costs associated long-term.
 Think of these channels as a digital brochure, all you need is some nice content to make it work.

-Sometimes all it takes is a little incentive.
 An offer or competition gives you a great excuse to speak to potential guests, to remind them that you’re there and try to persuade them that they’re overdue a weekend away!

 If you’re still considering whether running a B&B is for you then go back to basics with our 10 Things To Consider Before You Buy a B&B blog.